Who Wins - Jack or The Hammer Man?

 • For any project to be successful, a manager needs to integrate ideas from different domains - ideas from psychology to technology, to win in a competitive environment.
 A hammer-man[^1] fails miserably in such a competitive environment.

-Success comes only to those who build knowledge on different domains and integrate that knowledge for a contextual solution.
+Success comes only to those who build knowledge on different domains and What We Need Is Integrated Thinking.
+Not Polarized Perspectives that knowledge for a contextual solution.

 If I were to give advice to graduates starting their job, it would be to widen their knowledge rather than develop a narrow vision.